 To request an appointment, contact the UPMC Heart and Vascular Institute:

-Pericarditis is a condition in which the pericardium, or the sac that surrounds your heart, swells and becomes irritated.
+Pericarditis is when the pericardium, or the sac surrounding your heart, swells and becomes irritated.

 Pericarditis can be:

 A viral infection is the most common cause of pericarditis.
-It may happen after you have a viral illness, such as the flu or bronchitis.
+It may happen after a viral illness like the flu or bronchitis.

-Most often, this infection doesn't cause serious complications, and symptoms resolve within a week or two.
+This infection often doesn't cause serious complications, and symptoms resolve within a week or two.